10th Queen's Own Canadian Hussars: History

-Amongst the number who volunteered for service in South Africa was 29-year-old Richard Ernest William Turner who had been commissioned into the QOCH as a lieutenant, rising to the rank of major.
+Amongst the number who volunteered for service against the Boer republics was 29-year-old Richard Turner, who had been commissioned into the QOCH as a lieutenant, rising to the rank of major.
 In order to serve overseas he dropped rank to lieutenant and joined the Royal Canadian Dragoons.
-During his service there he gained the Victoria Cross along with two other RCD soldiers, Lt HZC Cockburn and Sgt E Holland.
-Turner was given command of the 10th QOCH as a Lt Colonel.
-He was eventually promoted to Lt General during World War I although his career finished ignominiously after a friendly fire incident near the town of St. Eloi in September 1916.
+During his service there he gained the Victoria Cross along with two other RCD soldiers, Lieutenant Hampden Cockburn and Sergeant Edward Holland.
+Turner was given command of the 10th QOCH as a lieutenant-colonel.
+He was eventually promoted to lieutenant-general during the First World War, although his career finished ignominiously after a friendly fire incident near the town of St. Eloi in September 1916.
 This resulted in him being removed from command and given administrative jobs for the rest of his time with the Canadian forces.

 Uniform and badge

-The uniform was similar to that of Imperial hussar regiments, dark blue with gold frogging on the jacket and a double yellow stripe on the trouser.
-Unlike other Canadian hussar regiments the QOCH also wore a busby similar to their Imperial cousins.
+The uniform was similar to that of Imperial hussar regiments: dark blue with gold frogging on the jacket and a double yellow stripe on the trousers.
+Unlike other Canadian hussar regiments the QOCH also wore a busby similar to their imperial cousins.
 The rest of the Canadian hussars (with the exception of the 8th) wore a white pith helmet until they replaced them with busbies in the early 1900s.

-The badge had a blackened silver maple leaf is the central device and was attached to the main body by two pins.
+The badge had a blackened silver maple leaf as the central device and was attached to the main body by two pins.
 The rest of the badge is gilded.
 The collar dogs (badges worn on the lapel) were all gilt.